Hon. Reginald A. Boddie: Commercial Part 12 Rules - 2JD Supreme Civil

 10. Motion Practice.

 • Adjournments.
-Motions on the calendar for the first time may be adjourned by stipulation of the parties.
+Motions on the calendar for the first time may be adjourned by stipulation of the parties or upon application to the court.
 Do not choose an adjourn date longer than 30 days without consent of court.
 All stipulations to adjourn shall be accompanied by a briefing schedule.
 Fully briefed papers are due one week prior to the return date.
 All other adjournments must be sought by application to the court.

 • Motion Sequence Numbers shall appear on motion papers, including the notice of motion, memos of law, exhibits, affirmations, settled orders, and all correspondence pertaining to the motion.